Bedroom count

 Share of Fargo rentals at each price point

-Average rent prices in Fargo have increased by 2% over the last month and have increased by 8% since last year.
+Average rent prices in Fargo have remained the same over the last month and have increased by 1% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.